 The team believe their method could create a new path toward full lab-grown specific tissues that are appropriate for transplantation.

-scientists from CU boulder created a 3D printing process that uses controlled inhibition to mimic the structure and geometry of blood vessels.
+In 2018, scientists from CU Boulder created a 3D printing process that uses controlled inhibition to mimic the structure and geometry of blood vessels.

 the amazing thing about this network was it was able to keep breast tumours alive outside the body,